Table of Contents

 These are simply not bright enough to be used as a key light, take a look at this.
 Turning one on, at about half a meter looks bright, 350 lux, however the second you move farther and farther the falloff is massive.

-Furthermore, the second you try to apply cinematography principles, which is the main thing everyone should be considering to get better lighting overall, the second you apply those principles then the pocket led falls apart.
-Let me show you what I mean.
+Furthermore, the second you try to apply cinematography principles, which is the main thing everyone should be considering to get better lighting overall, the second you apply those principles then this pocket RGB LED light falls apart.

 Who Are These Lights For?